April 2026

 Because the life sciences sector uses a lot of energy and resources, it nevertheless has a significant influence on the environment.
 Specifically, the pharmaceutical sector contributes 4.4% of world emissions, and if left unchecked, its carbon footprint is expected to treble by 2050.
 As proponents of using knowledge to improve the world, researchers frequently have strong feelings about reducing climate change and its profound effects on ecosystem and human health.
 They want to reduce packaging, consumable, and hazardous waste as much as they can; increase lab energy efficiency; and prolong the life of their instruments before recycling or discarding them.

-By product/service, the biopharma/pharmaceutical segment held the major share of the U.S. life science market in 2024.
+By product/service, the biopharma/pharmaceutical segment held the major share of the U.S. life science market by 45% in 2025.
 The desire for novel and life-saving treatments is driving organisations throughout the pharmaceutical and life sciences sectors to expand their investments in pharmaceutical and biopharmaceutical development.
 There is a general demand for high-value, application-appropriate solutions for big and small molecule analysis in these quickly changing sectors.

 By product/service, the contract research & manufacturing (CROs/CDMOs) segment is expected to grow at the highest CAGR in the U.S. life science market during the upcoming time frame.
 The pharmaceutical, biotech, and medical device sectors rely heavily on CROs and CDMOs.
 Research, testing, refinement, manufacturing, and marketing of pharmaceuticals, drug products, and medical devices are all supported by CROs and CMOs for their clients.
 The CRO industry is becoming more competitive as leading CRO firms like Covance, Parexel, and IQVIA expand businesses' capabilities and worldwide reach through mergers and acquisitions.